-SDG&E's cost of capital adjustment mechanism benchmark is based on the 12-month average monthly A-rated utility bond yield as published by Moody's for the 12-month period October through September of each fiscal year.
-If this 12-month average falls outside of a specified range, then SDG&E's authorized ROE would be adjusted, upward or downward, by one-half of the difference between the 12-month average and the mid-point of the specified range.
+SDG&E's current cost of capital adjustment mechanism benchmark is based on the 12-month average monthly A-rated utility bond yield as published by Moody's for the 12-month period October through September of each fiscal year.
+If the 12-month average falls outside of a specified range, then SDG&E's authorized ROE would be adjusted, upward or downward, by one-half of the difference between the 12-month average and the mid-point of the specified range.
 In addition, SDG&E's authorized recovery rate for the cost of debt and preferred stock would also be adjusted to their respective actual weighted average cost.
 Therefore, SDG&E's authorized ROR would adjust, upward or downward, as a result of all three adjustments with the new rate going into effect on January 1 following the year in which the benchmark range was exceeded.
-However, SDG&E expects that the CPUC decision from the 2013 cost of capital application will be effective as of January 1, 2013, and that it will supersede the rates that would result if, at the end of September 2012, this mechanism were to indicate that an adjustment is required.
+SDG&E's current mechanism only applies during the intervening years between scheduled cost of capital updates and does not apply for any change in 2013 given the pending cost of capital application and the expectation of an updated cost of capital effective as of January 1, 2013.

-SoCalGas' MICAM identifies two conditions for determining whether a change in the authorized rate of return is required.
+SoCalGas' Market Indexed Capital Adjustment Mechanism (MICAM) identifies two conditions for determining whether a change in the authorized rate of return is required.
 Both conditions are based on the 30-year Treasury bond yields - one being the most recent trailing 12-month rolling average yield and the second being the corresponding 12-month forward forecast yield as published by Global Insight.
 If both conditions fall outside a specified range in a given month, SoCalGas' authorized ROE would be adjusted, upward or downward, by one-half of the difference between the trailing 12-month rolling average yield and the midpoint of the range, effective January 1 following the year in which both conditions were exceeded.
 Also, SoCalGas' authorized recovery rate for the cost of debt and preferred stock would be adjusted to their respective actual weighted average cost.
 Therefore, SoCalGas' authorized ROR would adjust, upward or downward, as a result of all three cost adjustments.
 In the event of such an event occurring, the benchmark interest rate would be reset to the interest rate in effect at the time it was determined that the benchmark range had been exceeded.